Ratfor: History

 Ratfor was designed and implemented by Brian Kernighan at Bell Telephone Laboratories in 1974, and described in Software—Practice & Experience in 1975.
-It was used in the book "Software Tools" (Kernighan and Plauger, 1976).
+It was used in the 1976 book Software Tools by Kernighan and P.J.
+Plauger.

 In 1977, at Purdue University, an improved version of the Ratfor preprocessor was written.
 It was called Mouse4, as it was smaller and faster than Ratfor.
 A published document by Dr. Douglas Comer, professor at Purdue, concluded "contrary to the evidence exhibited by the designer of Ratfor, sequential search is often inadequate for production software.
 Furthermore, in the case of lexical analysis, well-known techniques do seem to offer efficiency while retaining the simplicity, ease of coding and modularity of ad hoc methods."
 (CSD-TR236).

 In comparison to the Ratfor preprocessor on a program of 3000 source lines running on a CDC 6500 system took 185.470 CPU seconds.
 That was cut by 50% when binary search was used in the Ratfor code.
 Rewriting the ad hoc lexical scanner using a standard method based on finite automata reduced run time to 12.723 seconds.

 With the availability of Fortran 77, a successor named Ratfiv (Ratfor=rat4 => rat5=Ratfiv) could, with an option /f77, output a more readable Fortran 77 code: